asprabah/Hourly-CitiBike-Prediction/README.md

 ---

 ## Sources
-- The data came from [CitiBike](https://www.citibikenyc.com/system-data)
+- The data source is from [CitiBike](https://www.citibikenyc.com/system-data)
 - The code retrieves weather data from [Darksky API](https://darksky.net/dev)
 - The link to use [Gmap](https://cloud.google.com/maps-platform/)
 ---